-With the coronavirus outbreak in full swing, Americans eager to vacation safely during the pandemic are turning to the national parks as ideal destinations for outdoor enjoyment in large, protected areas that should allow for physical distancing.
+With the coronavirus outbreak still going strong, Americans eager to vacation safely are turning to national parks to enjoy large outdoor areas that should allow for physical distancing.

 NPS officials are also asking visitors to follow social distancing practices, and you may find changes such as plexiglass shields in visitor centers and stores to protect against coronavirus transmission.
 Social distancing, however, is not guaranteed.
 Glacier National Park has warned visitors that on some popular trails, “passing within six feet of others is unavoidable.”
 Large crowds — often not wearing masks — have been reported at popular sites such as Yellowstone’s “Old Faithful.”